Domain Authority – What is it and How to Improve it

 Domain authority is a signal of trust.
 It would be best if you wanted your website and brand to be as authentic as possible as a business.
 Domain Authority is not only an excellent measuring stick to gauge your standing in this regard, but it can also be used to ensure your website is associated with authentic sources.

 How is Domain Authority Calculated?

 Domain Authority is calculated by keeping track of several variables.
 Some of the most important variables and factors used to score your domain include:

 How to Determine Your Domain Authority

 Finding your Domain Authority score is quite simple.
-Several top-name SEO tool sand online marketing platforms dynamically track your Moz Domain Authority score.
+Several top-name SEO tools and online marketing platforms dynamically track your Moz Domain Authority score.
 The easiest way to find your score is to install the MozBar SEO toolbar on your browser of choice.
 You can also use Link Explorer from Moz as well as their API.

 Why Did Your Domain Authority Change?

 Since Domain Authority is a multi-faceted and complex ranking system, determining exactly why your score has fallen can be quite a difficult task.
-Some of the most common reasons for a falling Domain Authority score (according to Moz themselves) include:
+However, some of the most common reasons for a falling Domain Authority score (according to Moz themselves) include:

 High authority sites grew their links substantially, which can skew the algorithm’s scaling process.